isabellwaas/isabellwaas/README.md

 - [PlanetsOfOurSolarSystem](https://github.com/isabellwaas/PlanetsOfOurSolarSystem) - Interactive infographic that lets you experience and compare the different sizes and distances of the planets of our solar system
 - [ChancellorsOfGermany](https://github.com/isabellwaas/ChancellorsOfGermany) - Interactive infographic that visualizes the chancellors of germany with the help of a timeline

+##### Android Apps
+- [LockScreenMessage](https://github.com/isabellwaas/LockScreenMessage) - Lets you show any message you like permanently on your lock screen.
+It can be especially useful for showing contact information in case the device gets lost.

 ------------------------------------------
 ### ⚙️ &nbsp; Skills and Tools
 #### Programming languages